sajnasalimon/TechSolve-IT-Ticket-Data-Analytics-AI-Agent/README.md

 # TechSolve IT — Ticket Data Analytics & AI Agent

-End-to-end data pipeline, dashboard, and natural-language AI agent built on **Databricks**, developed as part of a Data & AI Specialist practical assessment.
+End-to-end data pipeline, dashboard, and natural-language AI agent built on **Databricks**.
 The project ingests TechSolve's support ticket export, enriches it with an external New Zealand public holiday dataset, cleans and standardises it through a medallion (bronze → silver → gold) architecture, and surfaces the results through a dashboard and an AI-powered natural-language agent.

 > **Note:** All data used in this project is synthetic.
 No real customer or business data is included.